-Cement board often is called "waterproof" or "water-resistant," but neither description is accurate.
+Cement board often is called waterproof or water-resistant, but neither description is accurate.
 Water and vapor can pass right through it, just like with other cement-based materials.
-For this reason, cement board should be installed over a moisture barrier, such as heavy plastic sheeting, in wet areas like showers and bathtub alcoves.
+For this reason, cement board should be installed over a moisture barrier, such as membranes designed for tile floors or a paint-on membrane like RedGuard or AquaDefense, especially in wet areas like showers and bathtub alcoves.